Bruno Barreiro

 Bruno Arthur Barreiro (born December 14, 1965) is a Republican politician from Florida.
 He served on the Miami-Dade County Commission from 1998 to 2018, representing part of Miami Beach and the Miami neighborhoods of Brickell, Little Havana, Coral Way, and West Flagler.
-He resigned on March 31, 2018, to run for Florida's 27th congressional district in the 2018 elections.
+He resigned on March 31, 2018, to run unsuccessfully in the Republican primary for Florida's 27th congressional district in the 2018 election.

 Early life and education

 Barreiro is the son of Cuban immigrant parents and was born in Clearwater, Florida.
 He graduated from Christopher Columbus High School and attended the University of Miami in Coral Gables, Florida.

 Political career

 Florida House of Representatives

 Barreiro was first elected into public office in 1992 to serve in the Florida House of Representatives representing District 107.
 While serving in the Florida House of Representatives, he chaired the Tourism Committee.
+He also got the nickname "el mudo" (the mute).

 Miami-Dade County Commission

 On June 2, 1998, Barreiro was elected to serve as Miami-Dade County Commissioner representing District 5.
 He served as Chairman of the Board of County Commissioners in 2007 and 2008.
 He was re-elected for subsequent terms to represent constituents in portions of the Cities of Miami and Miami Beach, as well as the communities of Little Havana, Downtown, and South Beach.

 Barreiro was a key figure behind the Marlins Park baseball stadium in Miami, which attracted controversy due to its enormous cost to Miami-Dade County and benefit to Marlins owner Jeffrey Loria.

+Barreiro voted in 2012 to award a $25 Million contract to Munilla Construction Management (MCM) for a testing track for Metrorail cars after receiving maximum donations from 4 Munilla family members, renting subsidized office space from the family, and acknowledging he was "close friends" with the family members.
+As of November 30, 2015, $21 Million of the $25 Million contract had been paid and construction was never completed.

 In 2018, the Miami Herald described Barreiro as "a powerful figure in Miami politics."